IsraAid

 IsraAID (The Israel Forum for International Humanitarian Aid) is an Israel-based non-governmental organization that responds to emergencies all over the world with targeted humanitarian help.
+IsraAID was founded by Shachar Zahavi and Mully Dor.
 This includes disaster relief, from search and rescue to rebuilding communities and schools, to providing aid packages, medical assistance, and post-psychotrauma care.
-IsraAID has also been involved in an increasing number of international development projects with focuses on agriculture, medicine, and mental health.
+IsraAID has also been involved in emergency response and international development projects in more than 60 countries, with focuses on Water, Sanitation & Hygiene, public health and medical care education, and mental health and protection.